rmorshea/artigraph/docs/filtering.md

 ## Model Filter

-The [ModelFilter][artigraph.ModelFilter] allows you to select nodes which inherit from [ModelArtifact][artigraph.ModelArtifact].
-It accomplished this by setting a default value for [NodeFilter.node_type][artigraph.NodeFilter.node_type].
+The [ModelFilter][artigraph.ModelFilter] allows you to select nodes which inherit from [GraphModel][artigraph.GraphModel].
+It accomplishes this by setting a default value for [NodeFilter.node_type][artigraph.NodeFilter.node_type].
 You can use this to select models by their type.

 ```python
 import artigraph as ag